intermine/internships/guidance/grading-criteria.md

 ## Plan
 - Does the proposal have a realistic timeline?
+- Does the student have enought time in the week to carry our their plan?
 - Bonus for "what if things go wrong planning", e.g. bonus features towards the end of the plan that can be removed if/when the bugs strike.

 ## Resourcefulness